Pimelea linifolia: Taxonomy and naming

 Pimelea linifolia was first formally described in 1793 by James Edward Smith from a specimen that "flowered in the greenhouse of Lord Viscount Lewisham in February 1794".
 The specific epithet (linifolia) strictly means "thread-like leaf" but is also used for "linear leaf".

 Distribution and habitat

 Slender rice flower is widespread and common in eastern Australia.
 It usually grows in wet forest, sometimes on the margin of rainforest.
 It occurs from north-east Queensland, through the eastern half of New South Wales, all but the far north-west of Victoria, the south-east of South Australia and throughout Tasmania.

 Ecology

 This plant is suspected of being poisonous to sheep, but the evidence is inconclusive.

 Uses

-The bark of P. linifolia can be processed into fine strong thread for catching the bogong moth (Agrotis infusa).
+The bark of P. linifolia can be processed into fine strong thread for catching the bogong moth.
 This string, called a 'Bushman's bootlace', is produced by a traditional method that involves wetting, drying, beating and rolling the material.